Where Is God When Disaster Hits?

 “Everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
 The rain came down, the streams rose, and the winds blew and beat against that house; yet it did not fall, because it had its foundation on the rock.”
 (Matthew 7:24-25)

 When a hurricane blows away the house of someone who is actively living a sinful lifestyle and who chooses not to believe in the saving love of Jesus, we might say, “Ahhh, it’s because he’s a bad person.”
-And when a nearby house is spared from destruction, and it’s got a statue of Jesus in the yard that was not broken by flying debris, we say, “Ahhh, it’s a miracle.
+And when a nearby house is spared from disaster, and it’s got a statue of Jesus in the yard that was not broken by flying debris, we say, “Ahhh, it’s a miracle.
 The people who live there are good, and Jesus protected them.”

-But when a faith-filled, praying Christian suffers the same destruction as the sinner, we become confused.
+But when a faith-filled, praying Christian suffers the same disaster as the sinner, we become confused.
 We doubt our understanding of God’s protective love.
 And we become depressed, despairing, and discouraged.
 Where is God???
 Why did he allow this to happen?

 “God has visited his people” is the message learned when Jesus restored the widowed mother’s dead son back to life (read Luke 7:11-17).
 The dead son is anyone you know who has been wounded or abused or has lost much in a disaster such as a fire or hurricane (i.e., something inside has died).